EMPalm: Exfiltrating Palm Biometric Data via Electromagnetic Side-Channel: Attack Design

 While each informative sub-band may capture only a partial and limited aspect of the palm’s structure, it can simultaneously exhibit strong structured noise patterns.
 This combination—limited signal coverage and dominant noise—amplifies the difficulty for downstream restoration, making it harder to recover a clean and complete biometric image from any single band.
 To address this, we aim to exhaustively identify signals from all sub-bands that may carry complementary biometric cues.

 This insight makes the problem significantly harder than single-band reconstruction: in practice, we do not know a priori how many informative bands exist or where they are located within the spectrum.
 To address this challenge, we propose an automated frequency identification method, outlined in Algorithm~\ref{alg:freq_select}, which integrates statistical signal characterization with visual interpretability.
 The method begins by partitioning the full EM spectrum $S(f)$ into discrete sub-bands over the range $[f_{\min}, f_{\max}]$ (Line~1), and proceeds in two stages: (1) \emph{Band Filtering}, where candidate bands are selected based on spectral energy and statistical features, and (2) \emph{Image Validation}, where preliminary reconstructions are assessed to confirm the presence of palm-relevant structures.

-\textbf{Band Filtering (Lines 2--6).} For each sub-band, the corresponding time-domain signal $s_i(t)$ is extracted (Line~3), and a set of statistical metrics are computed to discriminate structured digital transmissions from stochastic background noise.
-Specifically, the signal energy $E_i$ (Line~4) quantifies overall activity within the band, the spectral entropy $H_i$ (Line~5) measures the degree of spectral disorder with lower values indicating structured periodic emissions, and the peak autocorrelation $A_i$ (Line~6) captures repetitive temporal patterns characteristic of high-speed image transmissions.
-Together, these metrics enable us to filter out idle or noise-dominated bands while retaining those with structured signal components, which are more likely to carry biometric information.
-Sub-bands that satisfy all three criteria are passed as candidates to the next stage.
+\textbf{Band Filtering (Lines 2--6).} For each sub-band, the time-domain signal $s_i(t)$ is extracted and evaluated using three metrics: energy $E_i$ (overall activity), spectral entropy $H_i$ (frequency regularity), and peak autocorrelation $A_i$ (temporal periodicity).
+Sub-bands with high $E_i$, low $H_i$, and strong $A_i$ are retained as structured, information-bearing candidates for further processing.

-\textbf{Image Validation (Lines 7--12).} For each candidate signal $s_i(t)$, a grayscale image $I_i$ is reconstructed by a utility algorithm \textsc{TempestSDR (SDR)} \cite{Marinov2014RemoteVE}, which can reconstruct images directly from IQ data (Line~8).
-Specifically, let $P_{orig} \in \mathbb{R}^{H_{orig} \times W_{orig}}$ denote the original image, and let $P_{rec}^{[f_l, f_h]}$ represent the attempted reconstruction from EM signals within the frequency band $[f_l, f_h]$:

-where $\mathcal{R}$ denotes the reconstruction operator, $n(t)$ represents environmental noise, $b_{clk}$ is the clock-induced offset, $H_{[f_l, f_h]}$ represents the electromagnetic transfer function, and $\mathcal{D}$ is the digital encoding function.